Beaufort Street

 Beaufort Street is a major road in the inner north-eastern suburbs of Perth, Western Australia, connecting the Morley area to the Perth central business district.
 For most of its length, it is a single-carriageway, two-way road with two lanes in each direction.

-Since 2011, the street has played host to the community focused Beaufort Street Festival.
+The street played host to the community focused Beaufort Street Festival from 2010 to 2015.
 In 2013, over 120,000 people attended the festival, making it one of Perth's largest street festivals.